- Components, equipment and accessories for your Boat

 Righting Moment @ 90 deg 386kgm (2792ft.lb)

-Pre-cut shapes on CNC from plywood sheets of Okoumè 250x122cm (see table) for: bulkheads and hull/deck shapes Delivery: about 4 weeks from order The package consists of 3 OSB wooden box of 129x254x10cm, each about 150kg.
-A forklift is recommended for unloading but 4 people can unload it easily by hand.
-If you prefer you can pick-up the kit directly...
+Pre-cut shapes on CNC from plywood sheets of Okoumè 250x122cm (see table) for: bulkheads and hull/deck shapes Delivery: about 4 weeks from order you can buy the complete kit or divide it into two lots: order first the bulkheads and then, according to your working times, the hull/deck shapes The package consists of 3 OSB wooden box of 129x254x10cm,...

 Marine plywood with excellent resistance and durability performance in conditions of extreme humidity and salinity.
 Thanks to their unique water resistance, Okoumè marine plywood panels are the ideal choice for carrying out structural projects that require durability performance in a marine environment even in severe conditions. measures 122x250cm...